8 Ways To have Patience with your Kids

 4. Take a Break:

 As Moms we often convince ourselves that we do not need or deserve breaks.
-How that is the farthest thing from the truth.
+That is the farthest thing from the truth.
 When you are a mom you are on call 24/7 and its often overlooked.
 When you start to feel your patience wane away take a deep breath and take a break.

 5. Have a Reset Routine:

-Having a bad morning does not mean you had a bad day.
-Our reset routine is getting Starbucks, if we are having a tough go of it we go get a drink and some pup cups and then try again.
+One of my reset routines is getting Starbucks, if we are having a tough go of it we go get a drink and some pup cups and then try again.
 By doing this we reset our feelings and then we just start again.

 It has changed so much of how I see parenting.
 Yes things can be stressful but we can just reset it, go back to square one, and start again.
 I love it.
 It has helped me salvage so many days.
 It wasn’t a bad day just a tough moment and we reset and kept going!